Thomas Dang: Tourism week

-Daylight Saving Time
+Daylight saving time

-In late 2016, Dang announced that he planned to table a bill to abolish Daylight Saving Time in Alberta.
+In late 2016, Dang announced that he planned to table a bill to abolish daylight saving time in Alberta.
 Dang said he had been working on this file since it had been brought up at an NDP policy convention.
 He has stated that he intends to lead a public consultation on the issue in advance of his bill in 2017.

 On February 13, 2017, Dang announced an online consultation process that would take place until the end of February.
 He received widespread support from young families and members of the agricultural industry.
 Egg farmers have cheered the proposal, because the time change “plays havoc with the natural rhythm of poultry.”
 Dang also announced that he hoped to have a bill ready to be tabled in mid-March.

 Dang tabled Bill 203, the Alberta Standard Time Act on March 14, 2017.
 The bill would set the Alberta Standard Time to UTC−6.
 This was done after his online consultation showed that 82% of respondents prefer not changing their clocks twice a year, and 59% of respondents prefer to have daylight in the late afternoon.

 In October 2017, the Alberta Legislature voted against Dang's bill to abolish the time change.
 This was due in part to pressure from industry groups such as the Oilers Entertainment Group and WestJet.
 The industries were concerned about the consequences of moving off time change while other jurisdictions continued to.
 Dang said that despite the vote he would like to continue the conversation and would support moving forward if other jurisdictions such as British Columbia and other parts of North America abolished time change as well.

 COVID-19

-Dang has been an advocate throughout the COVID-19 pandemic in Alberta for more support for small business and families.
+Dang has been an advocate throughout the COVID-19 pandemic in Alberta for more support for small businesses and families.

 In October 2021, Dang called on Premier Jason Kenney to make vaccinations mandatory for all United Conservative MLAs and to remove any members who were unvaccinated from his caucus.
 Dang stated that it is imperative political leaders set the right example and get vaccinated.
 He introduced a motion that was ultimately unsuccessful in requiring proof of vaccination.